StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/the-supposed-scandal-of-a-prostitute-in-the-line-of-christ/index.md

 <!-- --- -->

 To use another example, where's the outrage over a well-known persecutor of early Christians becoming an Apostle?
 Ever heard of Paul?
-Getting early believers imprisoned or worse, approving their executions (compare Acts 7:58), kind of makes prostitution look mild, right?
+Getting early believers imprisoned or worse, approving -- or at least not challenging -- their executions (compare Acts 7:58), kind of makes prostitution look mild, right?
 But it must be OK -- he was a man. (/s)

-Ever since Adam and Eve, (some) men have tried to blame it all on the women, as if that were some sort of excuse.
-It wasn't a valid excuse then (Adam's words of blame are no credit to him in Genesis 3), and it won't fly with God now either.
+From Adam onward (inclusive), some men have tried to blame it all on the women, as if that were some sort of excuse.
+It wasn't a valid excuse then (Adam's words of self-exculpatory blame are no credit to him in Genesis 3), and it won't fly with God now either.

 Sin is a human problem, not a woman problem.
 (Duh).